Manual journal entries are for accounting adjustments, accruals, corrections, and review

 Approval and Posting

 Your entity settings can require approval before manual entries post.
 When approval is required, the entry can sit in a pending state until an authorized reviewer approves, rejects, or asks for changes.
-Posted entries affect balances and financial reports.
+Posted entries affect balances and financial reports.- Draft: saved work that does not affect GL balances.

 - Pending Approval: waiting for an authorized reviewer.